digiangler/digiangler/README.md

 ## 📝 About Me

+> ⚠️ **Note:** This README is a template.
+Please replace the content with your own information.

 1. I'm a **Full-Stack Developer** (Web Frontend and Backend Developer) from Japan

 2. My favorites are **TypeScript, Python, Postgres, React, Next.js, Supabase, Prisma, Docker, Warp, ChatGPT, Obsidian, Notion, Todoist(GTD)**